-Teams are recommended for project leaders and business owners who want to share control of server infrastructure with trusted collaborators, such as developers and system administrators.
+Teams are useful for project leaders and business owners who want to share control of server infrastructure with trusted collaborators, such as developers and system administrators.
 They’re available to anyone with a DigitalOcean account at no additional cost.

 Once an individual has accepted an invite to your team, they can occupy one of three roles:

-Note: While a team owner can remove any member’s Control Panel and API access by deleting them from the team, removing access to any existing Droplets via SSH keys and other credentials must be done independently, as DigitalOcean does not manage the contents of a Droplet after it is created.
+Team owners can remove any member’s control panel and API access by deleting that member from the team.
+However, DigitalOcean does not manage the contents of a Droplet after it is created, so removing access to an existing Droplet via SSH keys and other credentials must be done independently.
 As with any shared network resource, organizations should plan in advance for revoking credentials on multi-user Droplets when team members depart.

 Team owners and billers can manage the billing settings on the Billing tab: